midchildan/dotfiles/nixos/README.md

 ```

 `mkNixOS` is a wrapper for [`nixosSystem`][nixos-system] that bundles custom
-NixOS modules in this dotfiles repository along with optional Home Manager
+NixOS modules in this dotfiles repository.
-integration.

 There's also an `importNixOS` function that allows you to split out the
 configuration into a separate file.
 To use this, replace `mkNixOS` with the